IgorKurkov/chrome-addon-custom-shortcuts/README.md

-# Clickup/Google Nagivation Shortcuts
+# Clickup custom Nagivation Shortcuts
-This chrome extension allows for the navigation of Google Calendar with keyboard shortcuts.
+This chrome extension allows for the navigation Clickup tasks with keyboard shortcuts.
 The tutorial corresponding with this repo can be found [here](https://www.blog.karenying.com/posts/hack-keyboard-shortcuts-into-sites-with-a-custom-chrome-extension).